Does Tea Tree Oil Repel Ticks

 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

-A few drops of Tea Tree Oil rubbed on clothing or applied thinly to lower legs is said to provide protection from ticks.
+A few drops of Tea Tree Oil rubbed on clothing or thinly applied to lower legs can provide protection from ticks.
 But how does tea tree oil repel ticks?
-Tea tree oil is an extract obtained from the Australian tea tree.
-The oil with its noticeable strong odor is a blend of over 100 chemical compounds produced by the plant to repel sap-sucking and leaf-eating insects.
+Tea tree oil is an extract obtained from the Australian tea tree, it is a mixture of approx. 100 substances, the oil has a very strong smell.

 Does tea tree oil repel ticks?

-Many parasites avoid the smell of essential oils as it irritates their senses and interferes with their metabolism when they come into contact with it.
-The tea tree oil with its strong odor is extremely unpleasant to insects and gives the oil its mosquito and tick repellent effect.
+Most parasites avoid the smell of essential oils as they irritate their senses and interfere with their metabolism when they come into contact with it.
+These properties of the tea tree oil are very disturbing for insects and give the oil its mosquito and tick-repelling effect.

 What is Tea tree oil?